 If a business in the UK wants to understand how things might change in a no deal scenario, they are better off looking to Europe.

 European agencies are putting out their own detailed advice too.
-The European Chemicals Agency have pages on their website dedicated to Brexit preparations for example.
+The European Chemicals Agency has, for example, pages on its website dedicated to Brexit preparations.

 Minimising disruption on ‘day one’ after Brexit will require both business and government to be ready.
 This involves hundreds of thousands of organisations working to timelines that would be considered heroic by usual standards.
 An open letter signed by three Cabinet Ministers is not enough.